Death of Olaseni Lewis: Calls for inquiry

 Given that there was no statutory requirement for a formal investigation of deaths in police custody, Lewis's family petitioned for an investigation and worked with organisations including police death charity Inquest and mental health charity Mind.
 Lewis died the same day as Colin Holt, another black man with mental health issues who was restrained by police.

 In 2011, Lewis's family attended an annual march on Downing Street to protest the deaths of Black Britons in police custody.
 Despite a reduction in overall deaths in police custody, the number of deaths of Black British people had not fallen.
 The families of others who died in police custody, including Jimmy Mubenga, Kingsley Burrell, Jacob Michael, Smiley Culture and Mark Duggan, attended the march.
 Labour MP Jeremy Corbyn questioned the Home Secretary in Parliament on what would be done to address the issue.

-Delays to the inquiry led Lewis's family to continued to campaign for its proper conclusion, with his mother attending the United Friends and Families Campaign march in London in October 2012.
+Delays to the inquiry led Lewis' family to campaign for its proper conclusion, with his mother attending the United Friends and Families Campaign march in London in October 2012.

 In January 2015 Theresa May, then Home Secretary, met with Lewis's family to discuss the case.
 The death of Lewis, among others, contributed to the creation of a Commons Select Committee review of Policing and Mental Health in 2015.